Where to Stay in Taipei: Advice from an Expat in Taipei about the Best Neighborhoods to stay in Taipei, Taiwan! (Plus 19 hotel and apartment listings)

-Disclosure: This Where to Stay in Taipei Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps us cover our costs.
+Disclosure: This Where to Stay in Taipei travel guide contains affiliate links.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Taipei, Taiwan, is a place full of striking contrasts.
 The glittering city at once showcases both natural beauty and colorful nightlife; and when I first moved here, I was surprised to find its peaceful national parks and hot springs bordered by bustling streets.

 Even within its urban centre is a clash of old and new.
 At the island’s famous night markets, you can wander past traditional shops selling oriental crafts and cuisine, and then stumble immediately after upon modern shops and stylish boutiques.

 Taipei’s diversity is what makes it such an invigorating city to visit.
 The laid-back capital is home to nationally renowned historical monuments, such as Ximen’s Red House and the sky-piercing Taipei 101 tower, yet also features stylish restaurants and bars, as well as quiet stretches of lush public parks.